robinmoon2/AI_Application_HY/README.md

 #### AlphaZero

 [AlphaZero (Deepmind)](https://deepmind.google/discover/blog/alphazero-shedding-new-light-on-chess-shogi-and-go/) is a computer program developed by Google DeepMind in 2017.
 It uses the same reinforcement learning techniques as **AlphaGo**, but it is also trained on chess.
 AlphaZero is a general-purpose algorithm that can learn to play other games as well.
 It uses a deep neural network to evaluate positions and select moves.

 #### Stockfish

 Stockfish is a free and open-source chess engine developed by Tord Romstad, Marco Costalba, and Joona Kiiski.
 At its beginning in 2008, Stockfish was a chess engine that used the minimax algorithm with alpha-beta pruning to search the game tree.
 It also used a simple evaluation function to evaluate the positions.
 The engine was entirely handcrafted, and the evaluation function was based on the knowledge of the game's authors.
 With the introduction of [efficiently updatable neural network (wikipedia)](https://en.wikipedia.org/wiki/Efficiently_updatable_neural_network)
-Stockfish has been able to use a neural network to evaluate the positions [(Remove classical evaluation)](https://github.com/official-stockfish/Stockfish/commit/af110e02ec96cdb46cf84c68252a1da15a902395).
+Stockfish has been able to use a neural network to evaluate the positions.

 #### Which one is better ?
 According to google, Alpha zero might be better than Stockfish as this very pretty looking animation shows: